KronicDeth/intellij-elixir/README.md

 | `/`   | `/`   |
 | `|`   | `|`   |

-### EEx Templates
+### Embedded Elixir (EEx) Templates

-Any file with `.eex` as the final extension will be treated as [EEx](https://hexdocs.pm/eex).
+Any file with `.eex` as the final extension will be treated as Embedded Elixir ([EEx](https://hexdocs.pm/eex)) templates.
 To determine the Template Data Language, the `.eex` extension will be stripped and any remaining extension will be looked up to get the File Type and its associated Language.
 For example, `*.txt.eex` will be EEx with Plain Text (`.txt`) as the Data Template Language.
 Likewise, `*.html.eex` will be EEx with HTML as the Data Template Language.
 There's no need to register `*.txt.eex` or `*.html.eex` or any other `*.DATA_TEMPLATE_LANGUAGE_EXTENSION.eex` pattern explicitly: the nested extension will be looked up using the normal extension setup.

 ![Form Template](/screenshots/features/eex_templates/Form%20Template.png?raw=true "`lib/*_web/templates/user/form.html.eex` from `mix phx.gen.html Accounts User users name:string age:integer`")